Normally, the electrical signals that cause the heart to beat flow through the heart in an orderly and regular way. This is known as sinus rhythm.

 Rate and Rhythm Control

 The only treatment that reduces the risk of stroke is anticoagulation.
 The other treatments for atrial fibrillation are for symptom relief.

 Drugs such as flecainide and amiodarone and procedures such as DC cardioversion and pulmonary vein isolation are used to return the heart to normal sinus rhythm (rhythm control).
 Unfortunately, success rates are variable especially in the long term.

-Drugs such as beta blockers, diltiazem and digoxin are used to control heart rate.
+Other drugs such as beta blockers, diltiazem and digoxin are used to reduce heart rates.